 At the hotel, the breakfast buffet offers choices such as a rotating choice of hot dishes, eggs, meat, cheese, vegetables, cereals, seasonal fruits, breads, yogurt, juices, milk, coffee, tea, water.

-Our expert led field trip this morning is to the Ollantaytambo ruins, where we’ll learn about the engineering genius of the Inca as shown in the extensive terracing and irrigation present at the site.
+Our expert led field trip this morning is to the Ollantaytambo ruins, where we’ll learn about the engineering genius of the Inca as demonstrated in the extensive terracing and irrigation present at the site.
 Running water still flows through the town in aqueducts.
 The Inca emperor Pachacuti built Ollantaytambo in the 15th century as part of his royal estate.
 In the mid-15th century after Pachacuti’s death, the Spanish conquest of Peru began.
 The Inca emperor at that time was Manco Inca who used Ollantaytambo as a stronghold against the Spanish.
 His army won a small victory nearby against Spanish forces.
 Though, shortly afterwards Manco Inca decided the site was not secure enough and fled with the remaining members of his empire to Vilcabamba where the Inca famously made their last stand against the Spanish.
 In addition to the site visit, we will visit a local market and attend a lecture on the agriculture of the Inca.
 At the market, we will be able to observe the bounty of fruits and vegetables produced in the Sacred Valley.
 In the days of the Inca Empire, the Sacred Valley region produced and fed the population and it continues to serve the same function today.
 During the market visit, our local guide will highlight fruits and vegetables that are unique to this region.

 At a local restaurant, we’ll have a buffet lunch, plus choice of coffee, tea, water or other non-alcoholic beverage.